inmanta/inmanta-core/docs/developers/modules.rst

 Extending Inmanta
 -----------------
-Inmanta offers module developers an ochestration platform with many extension possibilities.
+Inmanta offers module developers an orchestration platform with many extension possibilities.
 When modelling with existing modules is not sufficient, a module developer can use the Python SDK of Inmanta to extend the platform.
 Python code that extends Inmanta is stored in the plugins directory of a module.
 All python modules in the plugins subdirectory will be loaded by the compiler when at